 Foundation for the Minor:

 The GSE Interdisciplinary Minor was created by the D’Amore-McKim School of Business, in collaboration with other colleges within the University.
-The minor is based on classes and Field Research Programs offered by DMSB in social entrepreneurship since 2007, when the DMSB created a new Social Enterprise Institute (SEI) under the leadership of Professor Dennis Shaughnessy.
-Classes and international programs offered by other programs/departments in the College of Arts, Media and Design includes International Affairs, Human Services and Law, Policy & Society; these course offerings can be combined with business offerings to complete a truly interdisciplinary field of study in social entrepreneurship.
+The minor is based on classes and international field research programs offered by DMSB in social entrepreneurship.
+Classes and international programs offered by other programs/departments in the College of Arts, Media and Design includes International Affairs, Human Services and Law, Policy & Society; these course offerings can be combined with business course offerings to complete a truly interdisciplinary field of study in social entrepreneurship.

 The Minor requires undergraduate students to complete five courses in the following sequence: